The Day of the Dwarf

 regroup.
 It was then that we found Jack’s dwarf washing off in the

-creek, after having slain three of the winged apes.
+creek, after having SLAIN 3 of the winged apes.
 He was smiling

 that secret smile of his, and didn’t appear to be seriously hurt at all.